Skip to main content

 Best Way to Get Saddle

 Saddle has no crafting recipe, so the efficient approach is to go straight to its source rather than hoping to stumble on it: find it in Dungeon, Temple, Village, Nether Fortress, Bastion, End City, and Ancient City chests.
 Fishing with Luck of the Sea III increases treasure loot chances.
 One of the few items that cannot be crafted, making chest loot and fishing the primary sources.
 Because it is chest loot, the fastest gains come from locating the specific structures listed above and clearing their chests rather than relying on chance encounters.
-Remember that Saddle does not stack, so each one you gather takes a full inventory slot — bring a chest or shulker box if you plan to collect several.
-Saddle has been in the game since the original 1.0 release, so it behaves the same on every up-to-date world and server.
+Every Saddle takes a slot of its own, so a trip that brings back nine has filled the whole hotbar already, and a shulker box is the difference between one run and three of them.
+Nothing about Saddle has moved since the original 1.0 release: a fresh world and a world from years ago treat Saddle in exactly the same way.

 All Methods